Puja Sachdev Child Support Attorney

 That’s why we are committed to ensuring our clients’ child support orders are fair and that they properly provide for the children.

 We are well-versed in the many factors that dictate child support awards and equipped to advise clients in even the most complex cases.
-Whether you are going through a divorce, want to change your current child support order, or need to collect unpaid child support–we can help.
+Whether you are going through a divorce, want to change your current order, or need to collect unpaid child support–we can help.

 Divorce can be difficult enough for children without added financial worries.
 At the San Diego Divorce Lawyers, APC, our attorneys are focused on achieving the best possible results for our clients and their families.